tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/02-Stu_Git_CLI/README.md

 ## Hint

-GitLab has a pretty good tutorial on how to use the git CLI.
+GitLab has an excellent tutorial on how to use the git CLI.
 Check it out [here](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html).

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.